No, Education is Not a Social Leveler

 Similar success is required if we want to see widespread changes in opportunity and equality – we need to understand that the power is within us to alter the societal views that have been imposed on us.
 Education should provide the skills and knowledge we need to understand and challenge the processes and rules.
 It should allow us objectively interpret the evidence, and make informed decisions to improve ourselves and society.
 Science as a self-correcting system coupled with the tools of the scientific method should be at the core of every education system.

 A radical change on the desired outcomes of education is essential; we need to better equip our children with the tools necessary for free speech and rational, evidence-based thinking.
 If we can’t think for ourselves and speak up against those in authority, we will always be at the mercy of the ‘zeitgeist of societal weakness’ – we are putty in the hands of the powerful.
-In short, if education is to be a social leveler, it must first teach us to be social critics.
+In short, if education is to be a social leveler, it must first teach us to be social critics, unafraid to ask the difficult questions.